-In comparison, the refugee resettlement program-the other path for securing status as a refugee in the United States under the Refugee Act of 1980-is available to persons who are outside of their home countries but not in the United States, nor at the U.S. border.
-The refugee resettlement program is not the focus of this Article; however, a brief recount is provided because it shares a history with asylum and provides a functional point of comparison with the asylum process.
+In comparison, the refugee resettlement program-the other path for securing status as a refugee in the United States under the Refugee Act of 1980-is available to persons who are outside of their home countries but not in the United States, nor at the U.S. border.29 The refugee resettlement program is not the focus of this Article; however, a brief recount is provided because it shares a history with asylum and provides a functional point of comparison with the asylum process.30 removal at the border as well as screening of asylum seekers and placement into Immigration Court deportation proceedings for those with a favorable screening result).